Scientific Name: Myristica Fragrans Houtt

 Nutmeg Essential Oil Uses for Natural Perfumery

 Nutmeg essential oil is a traditional component of floral, exotic, Fougere amber perfumes and chypres usually acting as an interesting top note, that has a woody dry down.
-A classic combination used is clove, vanilla, cinnamon.
+A classic combination used is clove, vanilla, and cinnamon.

-For inspiration on making your own blend, perhaps sample CK One by Calvin Klein, Fahrenheit by Dior, or Eau d’Issey by Issey Miyaki
+For inspiration on making your own blend, perhaps sample CK One by Calvin Klein, Fahrenheit by Dior, or Eau d’Issey by Issey Miyaki.

 Also try blending with black pepper essential oil, coriander frankincense, or galbanum.